-[District/school] will use its own resources to respond to emergency situations until emergency response personnel arrive.
+The School will use its own resources to respond to emergency situations until emergency response personnel arrive.
 If additional resources are required, the following options exist:

-- Maintain an inventory of organizational response assets, equipment, and supplies. - Request assistance from volunteer groups active in disasters. - Request assistance from industry or individuals who have resources needed to assist with the emergency situation.
+- Maintain an inventory of organizational response assets, equipment, and supplies. - Request assistance from the District, established community partners, and first responders.